Hyperlexia

 What do you mean by neurotype, and why is it important?

 There are multiple neurotypes.
 Neurotypical people accept their neurotype and sometimes find other “types” alarming, fascinating, or “weird.”
-On the other hand, neurodivergent people often feel the need to appear “more normal” to avoid bullying, pass job interviews, and even to be accepted by their own families.
+On the other hand, neurodivergent people often feel the need to appear “more normal” to avoid bullying, pass job interviews, and even be accepted by their own families.
 This distinction automatically puts neurodivergent people at a disadvantage.
 I believe it is time this changed.

 It is time to accept that different neurotypes are a natural part of human existence.
 One of the most important things my son has taught me is that different neurotypes are awesome; they are not to be pitied, ashamed of, worried about, or cured.